tungsonnn/go-citrus/README.md

 To achieve a comprehensive demonstration of McCallum-Relyea Key Exchange.
 Written in Go, object-oriented approach.

 ## TODO
-- Write unit-tests
+- Fix Makefile
 - Client computations and implementation
+- Server implementation
-- Walkthrough docs of McCallum-Relyea exchange
+- Walkthrough doc of Ecliptic-Curve Diffie-Hellman protocol and McCallum-Relyea exchange
 - More completed version of README.

 ## Open Questions